 DISTRICT APPLICATION OF TAX CODE...
-The District grants the State-mandated exemptions of \$100,000 for general homestead and an additional \$10,000 for persons who are 65 years of age or older and who are disabled.
-The District grants an additional local option exemption of 10% of the market value of residence homesteads; minimum exemption of \$5,000.
+As required by law, the District grants the mandated residential homestead exemption of \$100,000 on qualifying homesteads.
+The District grants a State mandated \$10,000 residence homestead for persons 65 years of age or older and the disabled.

+The District grants a State mandated residence homestead exemption for disabled veterans.